omarespejel/monero-starknet-atomic-swap/docs/PROTOCOL.md

 If contract is already unlocked, further unlock or refund attempts revert.
 This prevents double-spending.

+### Secret Already Revealed

+If secret has been revealed (Phase 1 complete), `refund()` is blocked.
+This prevents depositor from stealing tokens during grace period.

 ## Gas Costs

 - DLEQ verification: 270k-440k gas